 If you are the registered keeper of a vehicle, you must have insurance.
 You could be penalised if it is found that your vehicle is being driven without insurance being in place.
-If you are not sure of your current insurance status, you can check this here.
+If you are not sure of your current insurance status, you can check this on the motor insurance database.

 However, if a person was driving a company vehicle that did not belong to them during the course of their employment and was not aware and had no reason to believe that the vehicle was not insured, they may not be convicted of the offence.

-Injured car accident victims may be able to claim against another party’s insurance if they are injured in an accident on the road that was not their fault.
+Injured car accident victims may be able to claim against another party’s insurance for road traffic accident claims if they are injured in an accident on the road that was not their fault.